wp-plugins/zedity/readme.txt

 A revolutionary editor to create content super easily and quickly with amazing results and unprecedented possibilities for anyone!

 == Description ==
-Wouldn't you like to stop struggling with the code and start spending much less time creating your content, while achieving better and more engaging results?
-If so, Zedity is what you need!
-An innovative editor that gives you total flexibility and unprecedented possibilities to create posts and pages as naturally as if you're sketching them out on a piece of paper!
-With absolutely no technical skills required, anyone can finally create amazing content quickly and very easily!
+Zedity is an innovative editor that enables you to create posts and pages as naturally as if you're sketching them out on a piece of paper!
+With absolutely no technical skills required, you can finally create amazing content very easily, with total flexibility and unprecedented possibilities!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]